Town of Makarska

 Makarska is a small town situated about 60 km south of the city of Split.
 It is located in a secluded bay between the Biokovo mountain and the Adriatic.
 It is a very popular tourist destination.

-In the Roman times the area was settled by veteran Roman soldiers.
+In the Roman times the area was inhabited by veteran Roman soldiers.
 After the divide of the Empire, this area became part of the Eastern Roman Empire.

-Much later these lands were annexed by the Kingdom of Croatia (in 12th century).
+Much later these lands were annexed to the Kingdom of Croatia (in 12th century).

-Tourism in Makarska began developing in the early 20th century.
-Today tourism, viniculture and growing olives are the main sources of income for the area.
+Tourism in Makarska has begun developing in the early 20th century.
+Today tourism, viniculture and growing olives are the main sources of income in this area.